Analysis of the spring damper system

 - spring-2, dumper-2.

-The figure below shows the top level of the implemented system.
+The figure below shows the upper level of the implemented system.

-Also shown below is the content of all subsystems of the model in their chronological order.
-The first one is Mass_1 Spring_1 Damper_1.
+The contents of all the subsystems of the model are also shown below in their chronological order.
+The first is Mass_1 Spring_1 Damper_1.

 And the third is Mass_2 Spring_3 Damper_3.

-Now let's move on to the declaration of parameters of these systems.
+Now let's move on to declaring the parameters of these systems.

 # Определение масс тел